-(Also see Reporter's Privilege & Confidential Sources, p.
-64)
+(Also see Reporter's Privilege & Confidential Sources)

-You should be willing to tell our audience why the source cannot be named.
+Tell the audience why the source cannot be named.
 For example, we may not wish to jeopardize the subject's safety or subject him or her or family members to harm or undue embarrassment.
 In addition, there may be legal considerations in granting anonymity to interview subjects.
 For example, you can say, "The source's name is being withheld to protect against possible reprisals."